 Dogs get up to all sorts of mischief, so it can be tough to find the cause of labored breathing.
 Triggers like allergens and foreign bodies are almost impossible to detect until they affect our pet.
 With the right preparation, we can minimize the risk of irritants becoming serious issues.

 Allergies are common in canines, and if your dog is wheezing, it could be a reaction to an allergen.
-An allergic reaction is the body mistaking a foreign substance as a more severe irritant.
+An allergic reaction is a body mistaking a foreign substance as a more severe irritant.
 It is essentially an “overreaction” of your dog’s body to something in its environment, and wheezing is a symptom.

 Food allergies affect many dogs, but wheezing is usually due to airborne allergens.
 These include pollen, mold, and dust.
 When the allergen enters the dog’s airways, they swell to prevent the irritant from affecting the rest of the body.